Comedy Central To End 'Futurama' After Upcoming Season

 Thirteen episodes will make up the season, which begins on June 19 with back-to-back episodes.
 Creator and producer Matt Groening of Simpsons fame said in a statement, "I'm very proud of the upcoming season.
 If this is indeed the end of ‘Futurama,’ it's a fantastic finish to a good, long run."

 "If" is a key term, considering the resurrections of Futurama.
-Originally canceled by FOX, the series was brought back in direct-to-video movie form, and then once again in episodic form on Comedy Central.
+Originally canceled by FOX in 2003, the series was brought back in direct-to-video movie form, and then once again in episodic form on Comedy Central.
 In total, Comedy Central will have aired 52 additional episodes since the series' first cancellation.

 For the final season, Comedy Central will be encouraging fan tributes and sharing them across Facebook, Tumblr, and the official website.